Nathan-Mullenax/cryptomaton/README.md

 ## Observations
 ```
 - All non-null inputs seems to produce results that don't cycle in the short term.
-We observe this by searching for a specifies string among the memory cells and halting when it occurs.
+We observe this by searching for a specified string among the memory cells and halting when it occurs.
 For longer strings (6 characters or more) this process can take hundreds of thousands of simulation steps to produce.